Business Advisory Council (In Formation)

 Westby, WI

-Kevin R Hauser is President and CEO of the Westby Co-op Credit Union, a position he has held since September 2003 in a credit union he has served since 1991.
 Professionally, the success of the members, including the farms and small businesses, of the rural communities we serve is a top priority.
 Additionally, service to the industry is important; he has served on the Wisconsin Credit Union League Board of Directors from 2006-2014 serving as the Board Chair from 2009-2012.
-Kevin is still active in the movement serving as the Chair of the Wisconsin Credit Union Foundation, as a member of the League Audit Committee, as past Chair and current member of the Government Affairs Committee and a Board member of the Reach Business Lenders.
+Kevin continued to be active in the movement serving as the Chair of the Wisconsin Credit Union Foundation, as a member of the League Audit Committee, as past Chair and current member of the Government Affairs Committee and a Board member of the Reach Business Lenders until his retirement.
 Kevin has also served his community as a founding Board Member of an Education Cooperative, a 25-year member of municipal sanitary district board and sits on the Advisory Board for Southwest Technical College’s Leadership Development Program.
 Kevin has also served on the Quartz Board of Directors and Audit Committee since 2016 and the Ithaca School District Foundation for over 10 years.
-Kevin and his wife Shari have two adult children and reside in Ithaca.
+Kevin and his wife Shari have two children and reside in Ithaca.

 Nyra Jordan